 Parvati, goddess of love, fertility and devotion, is recreative energy and power and the cause of bond that connects all beings.
 She is the voice of encouragement, reason, and freedom, as well as of resistance, power, action and retributive justice.
 This paradox symbolizes her willingness to adapt as the universal mother.
 Parvati’s numerous aspects reflect the Hindu belief that the feminine has universal range and her gender is not a limiting condition.

-‘DAIVIKA APSARA’ 60″ x 28″, acrylic on canvas.
+‘DAIVIKA APSARA’ 60″ x 28″, acrylic and heavy impasto oil on canvas.
 Daivika Apsara are divine ethereal female beings who inhabit the skies and are often depicted as taking flight.
 They are youthful, elegant, and superb in the art of dancing.
 Apsaras are sometimes compared to the muses of ancient Greece or seen as sensual supernatural female beings sent to distract a sage from ascetic practices.

-‘LAUKIKA APSARA’ 60″ x 28″, acrylic on canvas.
+‘LAUKIKA APSARA’ 60″ x 28″, acrylic with heavy impasto oil on canvas.
 Laukika Apsara are worldly female spirits who are are youthful, elegant, and superb in the art of dancing.
 Apsaras are sometimes compared to the muses of ancient Greece or seen as sent to distract a sage or spiritual master from his ascetic practices.

 ‘VAJRAYOGINI: GOT TO BE REAL’ 58″ x 38″, acrylic on canvas.
 Vajrayoginī is inarguably the supreme deity of the Tantric pantheon.
 No male Buddha, approaches her in metaphysical or practical import.
 She can transform mundane daily experiences into higher spiritual paths.
 Vajrayoginī’s practice is said to be well-suited to those with strong desirous attachment, and to those living in the current “degenerate age”.